RedManMods/Mullvad-Connect/README.md

 ## How to Use
 1. Ensure the Mullvad VPN is installed.
 2. Run the script.
-Ex python mullvad_connect.py
+Ex python mullvad_connect.py or run the included batch file
 3. Follow the prompts to select a country, specify the maximum allowed ping (optional), and choose a tunneling protocol (optional).